 To protect your recreation vehicle's exterior finish, wash it often and thoroughly.

-For recreation vehicles with painted exterior graphics, if desired you may wash and wax your vehicle 60 days after purchase.
+You may wash and wax your new recreation vehicle 60 days after purchase.
 The exterior paint needs time to cure before any wax is applied to the exterior surface.
 Careful maintenance for the first 60 days will assure a long lasting durable finish.

-Your recreation vehicle is exposed to many environmental conditions that have an adverse affect on the paint finish:
+Your RV is exposed to many environmental conditions that have an adverse affect on the paint finish: